 What makes a sport a sport

-The question is pool a sport or a game needs a careful answer.
+The question is pool is a sport or a game needs a careful answer.
 We can solve the puzzle first by understanding the two words- Sport and Game.
 Along with that understanding, I will let you know what makes a game worth being called a sport.

 “an activity done for pleasure that requires your physical and mental effort or skill that follow fixed rules to a specific outcome”

 As regarding games, the dictionary describes it as: